joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/01/learning/word-quiz-bildungsroman.html?searchResultPosition=8

 **Los Angeles Reverses Decision to Close Virus Testing Site for a Film Shoot**\
 `Testing was going to be disrupted at a major transit hub because of the filming of a movie featuring the TikTok star Addison Rae.
-The mayor then backtracked.`\
+The city then backtracked.`\
 https://nytimes.com/2020/12/01/us/virus-testing-Union-Station-Los-Angeles.html?searchResultPosition=9

 **Earthlings, It Seems, Not Aliens, Removed the Utah Monolith**\